-The prior decision which refused to accept, under 37 C.F.R §1.378(b), the delayed payments of the maintenance fees for this patent has been reconsidered.
-For the above stated reasons, the delay in these cases cannot be regarded as unavoidable within the meaning of 35 U.S.C. §41(c)(1) and 37 C.F.R. §1.378(b).
+The prior decisions which refused to accept, under 37 C.F.R §1.378(b), the delayed payments of the maintenance fees for the above-identified patents, have been reconsidered.
+For the above stated reasons, the delays in these cases cannot be regarded as unavoidable within the meaning of 35 U.S.C. §41(c)(1) and 37 C.F.R. §1.378(b).

-Since this patent will not be reinstated, Petitioner's representative is entitled to a refund of the surcharge and maintenance fees, but not the \$400 fee associated with the filing of the instant renewed petition under 37 C.F.R. §1.378(e), or the \$400 associated with his requests to waive the same.
+Since this patent will not be reinstated, Petitioner's representative is entitled to a refund of the surcharge and maintenance fees, but not the \$400 fee associated with the filing of the instant renewed petition under 37 C.F.R. §1.378(e), or the \$400 associated with his request to waive the same.
 These fees will be refunded to Petitioner's representative's Deposit Account in due course.

-Telephone inquiries regarding this decision should be directed to the Senior Attorney Paul Shanoski at (571) 272-322533.
+Telephone inquiries regarding this decision should be directed to the Senior Attorney Paul Shanoski at (571) 272-322532.
 All other inquiries concerning examination procedures or status of the application should be directed to the Technology Center.